DeepSportradar/player-reidentification-challenge/README.md

 python baseline/synergyreid_baseline.py -b 64 -j 2 -a resnet50 --logs-dir logs/synergy-reid/
 ```

+## Baseline
+The current repository should return a baseline reaching **~72.7 mAP on the test set** and **~61.1 mAP on the NEW challenge set**!
+For better performance you could use the [last year winner repository as baseline](https://github.com/DeepSportradar/2022-winners-player-reidentification-challenge).
+That CLIP ViT-L/14 reached **98.44 % mAP on the 2022 Challenge set**.

 ## Data

 Person re-identification data are provided by [Synergy Sports](ttps://synergysports.com).